 God’s creation didn’t stop at creation.
-Its still happening.
-There is something about God’s creation that was created good, very good, but has drifted do to the sin of humanity away from the vision and purpose of God’s beloved community.
+It’s still happening.
+There is something about God’s creation that was created good, very good but has drifted due to the sin of humanity away from the vision and purpose of God’s beloved community.
 We confess we have been and still are a part of the problem.
 However, we come together to remember what God wants (Thy will be done) and to see again the vision of God’s creative efforts (Thy Kingdom come).
-Being church means helping Kingdom come, because when it does, that is the Good News for all people.
+Being the church means helping Kingdom come because when it does, that is the Good News for all people.

 Follow Jesus of Nazareth as our model

 But how?
 How do we help God recreate God’s beloved community?
 Jesus is the way to that community, the truth about that community, and the life well lived, building and enjoying that community.
 The more our words and actions sound and look like his, the more we being to find our true lives.